Iraq’s top Shiite cleric condemns gruesome hanging of teen

-BAGHDAD (AP) — Iraq’s top Shiite cleric on Friday denounced the killing of a teenager whose body was strung up by his feet from a traffic pole in a Baghdad square, as conflicting versions emerged about what led to the 16-year-old’s death.
+BAGHDAD (AP) — Iraq’s top Shiite cleric Friday denounced the killing of a teenager whose body was strung up by his feet from a traffic pole in a Baghdad square, as conflicting versions emerged about what led to the 16-year-old’s death.

 Security officials initially told The Associated Press that he had been beaten to death by an angry mob after he killed four anti-government protesters and two shopkeepers in a shooting spree.
 The officials, who spoke on condition of anonymity in line with briefing regulations, provided what they said were the names of four of those killed, saying they ranged in age from 18 to 31.

 Spokespersons for the ministries of interior and health said Friday only that the teen had been killed.
 Interior Ministry spokesman Brig.
-Khaled al-Muhanna said an investigation into the incident was underway.
+Khaled al-Muhanna said an investigation into the incident was ongoing.

-Grand Ayatollah Ali al-Sistani, the nation’s top Shiite cleric, called the teen’s killing a “horrific crime” that must not be repeated and urged Iraqi authorities to hold the perpetrators accountable.
+Grand Ayatollah Ali al-Sistani, the nation’s top Shiite cleric, on Friday called the teen’s killing a “horrific crime” that must not be repeated and called on Iraqi authorities to hold the perpetrators accountable.

 In his weekly sermon, delivered by a representative, al-Sistani also condemned recent killings, kidnappings and assaults on protesters.
 He added that only the judiciary has the authority to inflict punishment on offenders of the law.

 Officials in Iraq often provide conflicting accounts of the same incident, particularly in the context of Iraq’s chaotic anti-government protests.

-The eight-week-old protest movement began Oct.
-1 when thousands took to the streets to decry government corruption, poor services and scarcity of jobs, has engulfed Iraq.

 The demonstrations have been marked by bloodshed and almost daily confrontations, with security forces firing live ammunition and tear gas at demonstrators.
 More than 450 people have been killed, most of them shot in the head and chest by security forces.
-More recently, a string of mysterious acts of bloodshed by unknown groups has put anti-government protesters and activists on edge and eroded their faith in the ability of state security forces to protect them.
+More recently, there have been stabbings, kidnappings and killings by unidentified assailants targeting protesters and activists.

 On Thursday, a mob strung up the body of the 16-year-old in Baghdad’s al-Wathba square as dozens pointed their cellphones at the gruesome scene.